 Over the past 13 years, I have built up a robust background in the field of sustainable food systems.
 After all, in order to understand how a system works, you need to understand it from multiple points of view.

 In addition to my academic credentials, I have worked for a number of impactful and prestigious organizations and institutions.
 From 2010 to 2012, I worked as an urban agriculture project officer and affiliated researcher for the Canadian NGO, Sustainable Cities International in Tanzania.
 Together with many other dedicated people, I was responsible for successfully incorporating urban agriculture as a land use into the Dar es Salaam Master Plan.
 Since 2012, I have been working on the topic of edible insects in sustainable food systems.
 I am a co-author of the most downloaded publication in the history of the Food and Agriculture Organization of the United Nations, Edible insects: future prospects for food and feed security.
 I am also the lead editor of Edible insects in sustainable food systems.
 From 2015 to 2016, I worked as a researcher for the International Panel of Experts on Sustainable Food Systems.

-Consulting for impact: As an independent consultant, I have been advising intergovernmental and international organizations, companies, research instiutions and civil society on issues related to sustainable food systems such as the future of food, the social impacts of food production, food culture/gastronomy and sustainable diets.
+Consulting for impact: As an independent consultant, I have been advising intergovernmental and international organizations, companies, research institutions and civil society on issues related to sustainable food systems such as the future of food, the social impacts of food production, food culture/gastronomy and sustainable diets.
 I also moderate events and facilitate high-level workshops.
 My past and previous clients include Stockholm Resilience Centre, EIT Food, Centre for Food Policy at City University London, AirClim, DIIS, Nordic Council of Ministers Latvia Office and the Food Planet Prize.